 Acknowledging Situational Loss and Grief

-To get through life's problematic challenges, it helps to have the tools to cope.
+To get through life's problematic challenges, it helps to have coping tools that empower you to self monitor with self awareness.
 The 3-A Coping Framework: Acknowledge, Assess, Assist® is such a tool.
-To apply this framework in addressing adversity and loss, a major assumption is:
+To apply this framework in addressing adversity and loss, a major assumption is: "Wherever there is adversity, there is situational loss".

 The following comprehensive definition precisely defines the situational losses people experience that can involve a variety of challenging circumstances: